 There are several ways to do this, but I find the easiest, most foolproof method is to scoop about 2-3 tablespoons of the broken buttercream into a small ramekin and microwave it for 5-10 seconds until it’s just barely thinned out.

-Turn the mixer on high speed and pour the liquified buttercream back into the bowl to incorporate.
+Turn the mixer on high speed and pour the liquified mixture back into the bowl to incorporate.
 If that doesn’t fix it, repeat the process a few more times.
 This always works for me.

 - If you’re preparing an Italian meringue buttercream, you’ll be cooking a sugar syrup to the soft-boil stage.
 This type of sugar syrup can potentially crystalize at first, but there are steps you can take to avoid this.
 Simply placing a lid over the pot while the syrup is first heating up will create steam, which prevents crystallization.
 Once the mixture is simmering, you can remove the lid.
 Another option is to add 1 teaspoon of corn syrup.
 I used to always add corn syrup, but I find that starting with the lid works just as well so I no longer include corn syrup in my recipes.